John Peters (RAF officer)

-Squadron Leader John Peters (born 1961) is a former pilot of the Royal Air Force (RAF).
+Squadron Leader John Peters (born 1961) is a British former Royal Air Force officer and pilot.
+He came to public prominence during the Gulf War after his Panavia Tornado GR.1 was shot down over Iraq on 17 January 1991 and he and his navigator, John Nichol, were taken prisoner.

-Early life
+Early life and education

-By the age of 17, he had his pilot's licence.
-He attended the University of Manchester Institute of Science and Technology (commonly known as UMIST, now part of the University of Manchester since 2004), gaining a BSc in Building Technology in 1983.
+Peters learnt to fly while young and had obtained his pilot's licence by the age of 17.
+He attended the University of Manchester Institute of Science and Technology (UMIST), graduating with a BSc in Building Technology in 1983.
 He was an RAF university cadet, joining the RAF in 1980 and training at RAF Woodvale with the Manchester and Salford Universities Air Squadron.

-Career
+Royal Air Force career

-After his RAF training, he was based at RAF Chivenor, RAF Lossiemouth and RAF Laarbruch.

-He became a staff pilot in 1987 at the Air Navigation School (ANS) of No. 6 Flying Training School at RAF Finningley.
-In 1988, he moved to XV Squadron at RAF Laarbruch after converting to the Tornado GR1 as a Flight Lieutenant.
+After training, Peters served at RAF Chivenor, RAF Lossiemouth and RAF Laarbruch.
+In 1987 he became a staff pilot at the Air Navigation School of No. 6 Flying Training School at RAF Finningley.
+In 1988 he joined XV Squadron at RAF Laarbruch after converting to the Panavia Tornado GR1 as a Flight Lieutenant.

 Gulf War

-On his first mission during Operation Desert Storm, aged 29, an ultra-low level daylight mission on Ar Rumaylah Southwest Air Base, while acting as number two to Squadron Leader Paul "Pablo" Mason, his Panavia Tornado GR.1 of XV Squadron was hit at fifty feet by a shoulder-launched SAM SA-16, and he and his navigator (John Nichol) were captured by the military of Iraq.
-After capture he was shown, bruised and beaten, on television.
+During Operation Desert Storm, Peters flew on an ultra-low-level daylight attack on Ar Rumaylah Southwest Air Base in southern Iraq.
+On 17 January 1991, while flying as number two to Squadron Leader Paul "Pablo" Mason, his Tornado GR.1 was hit by a shoulder-launched surface-to-air missile and forced down.
+Peters and his navigator, John Nichol, ejected and were captured by Iraqi forces.

-He received around 25,000 letters from well-wishers following the appearance.
-He said that he was "treated very specially" as a result of his experiences and found it difficult to live up to the image the public had of him.
-At the end of the war he was released and returned to the RAF for a further ten years.

-Instructor
+Four days after their capture, Peters and Nichol were shown on Iraqi television with visible injuries, in what the Imperial War Museums describes as an Iraqi propaganda exercise that provoked international outrage over the treatment of prisoners.
+Peters later recalled that his battered appearance was reproduced across television and newspaper coverage worldwide.
+He also received around 25,000 letters from well-wishers after the broadcasts.

+Peters and Nichol were held in Iraq for seven weeks and released on 5 March 1991.
+Peters subsequently returned to RAF service.

+Later RAF service

-Having been at RAF Brüggen, he moved to RAF Cottesmore in 1993, becoming an instructor on the TTTE.
-He graduated with an MBA from the University of Leicester Management Centre, with his dissertation being The Challenge of Change in the Royal Air Force.
+After service at RAF Brüggen, Peters moved to RAF Cottesmore in 1993 and became an instructor with the Tri-National Tornado Training Establishment.
+He later completed an MBA at the University of Leicester Management Centre, where his dissertation was titled The Challenge of Change in the Royal Air Force.

-He became a Squadron Leader in 1997, moving to Turkey, and left the RAF after 18 years.
+He was promoted to Squadron Leader in 1997 and later served in Turkey before leaving the RAF.

-Publications
+Later career

-Following repatriation by the Red Cross, Peters co-authored a book, Tornado Down, with his navigator, John Nichol.
-After leaving the RAF, he started a company, UPH, "to weave together the academic, experiential and outdoor to create an all-round improved-performance culture".
+Following repatriation by the Red Cross, Peters and Nichol co-authored Tornado Down, an account of their wartime experience.
+A documentary of the same name was BAFTA-nominated and won Independent Documentary of the Year.

+Peters later worked in management and leadership consultancy..

 Personal life

-He is married to Helen and has two children.
-The family live in Worcestershire near Bromsgrove.
-When at Cottesmore, and studying at the University of Leicester, Peters lived in Rutland.
+Peters is married to Helen and has two children.
+The family have lived in Worcestershire near Bromsgrove.
+While based at Cottesmore and studying at Leicester, he lived in Rutland.